MustafaMustafayev/rabbitmq-microservice/README.md

-> Implemented producer and consumer code for RabbitMQ using .Net
+> Implemented producer and consumer code for RabbitMQ using .Net framework.
-> Project developed using n tier architecture
+> Project developed using n tier architecture.